-We are dedicated to becoming the global leader in personalized treatment of neurodegenerative diseases that are one of the biggest challenges facing society today and future generations.
+We are dedicated to becoming the global leader in precision medicine of neurodegenerative diseases that are one of the biggest challenges facing society today and future generations.

 We strive to make a difference in the lives of people affected by neurodegenerative diseases such as Alzheimer’s disease.
 Partnerships and collaborations are a key element of our business strategy in order to maximize the value of our innovative therapeutic and diagnostic products.